Samahu/OceanWATERS/README.md

 ```

 ### Running the base OceanWATERS docker image for development
+If you are interested in doing development on the docker image you can use the builder images:
+  - stable channel: `oceanwaters/builder`
+  - development channel: `oceanwaters/builder_nightly`

 The development image doesn't contain the code baked into it, but it has all the required dependencies to build and run
-the project.
+the project regardless of the user current - linux-based - host system.
 So assuming that the oceanwaters workspace is located at `~/oceanwaters_ws` then you can mount the folder into
 the docker container as follows:

 ```bash